NetflixEP/nfx-api-gateway/README.md

 # nfx-api-gateway
 Service for checking the JWT and forwarding requests further

-## What should be in .config and .urls files for this to work
+## What should be in .config files for this to work

 ### In .config: